• Home

 • Seven common pitfalls of ERP implementation

-In order to achieve the full potential that a new ERP system brings, it’s vital that time is taken to come up with a viable, long-term plan of action to support it.
+A detailed plan goes a long way towards a successful ERP software implementation and helps organisations avoid the most common pitfalls.
+To achieve the full potential that a new ERP solution brings, time must be taken to come up with a viable, long-term plan of action to support it.

 1) Lack of planning

 Whilst this might seem the most obvious piece of advice – a properly planned venture is one that has accounted for both enterprise-wide and individual needs.
-It is important to conduct an analysis of problems that need to be addressed by the introduction of an ERP software solution.
-Once you have regulated all policies and business processes, you will begin to see the wider picture of business requirements and capabilities you desire from an ERP system.
+It is important to analyze problems that need to be addressed by the introduction of an ERP software solution.

 2) Resistance to change

-Organisational resistance can be one of the biggest barriers when implementing a new ERP system.
-If the advantages of a new system are not adequately and enthusiastically explained to management and employees alike, it is unlikely that the change will be accepted and incorporated into their everyday working processes.
-It is important to combat user resistance as it can be one of the biggest reasons that the benefits of a new system are not fully felt and in turn, hinder deployment.
+Organisational resistance can be one of the biggest barriers when implementing a new ERP software solution.
+If the advantages of the new system are not adequately and enthusiastically explained to management and employees alike, it is unlikely that the change will be accepted and incorporated into their everyday working processes.

 3) Picking the right software provider for your ERP project

-Whilst there are numerous ERP software providers and ERP systems it is important to source a partner that will be able to confidently address your industry-specific problems.
 At Syscom, we only provide software and support to clients where we have precise industry knowledge and expertise.
 The industries we implement into are manufacturing, distribution, furniture, and apparel.

 We have even developed unique industry applications based on feedback and collaboration from key industry players (discover ApparelX for fashion manufacturers & distributors and Syscom 365 Furniture for the furniture manufacturing industry.)